 Closed season: Yes - there is a total ban on hook and line fishing during the closed season.
-The 2022 trout and salmon closed season on rivers and streams is from Tuesday 14 June until Friday 2 September.
+The 2025 trout and salmon closed season in rivers and streams is from Tuesday 9 June until Friday 5 September inclusive.
+The first open day is on Saturday 6 September 2025.